Doulas and Midwives Working Together to Provide You Optimal Labour Support

 Please see a more extensive list of what a doula can do "What Else a Doula Can Do!" on the "What is a Doula?" page.

-As a certified doula there are limits to our scope of practice.
+As a there are limits to our scope of practice.

 Doulas Do Not:

-Whether you are a first time mom or a mom who has had previous birth experiences continuous support
+Whether you are a mom or a mom who has had previous birth experiences continuous support

 is of great importance.